What Is Sorcery? – Experience the Freedom

 However, you have to be ready to meet the entity, to be guided into the unknown.
 It can be very dangerous if you don’t have someone to teach and to guide you because you are challenged and confronted with your fears.

 Traveling into the boundless unknown, I was confronted with my fears.
 The experience taught me I had to get rid of my fears and heal myself from my traumas in order to live my life in harmony and freedom.

 Another question that comes along is, “What would you say makes you different than a witch or a Wiccan?”

 Well, depending on the meaning or definition you give to the word witch you could probably call a sorceress a witch.
 Wicca is a religion with its own rituals and ceremonies.
 Sorcery is about mastering the first everyday reality and the boundless second reality of creativity and dreaming along with the ability to separate the realities.
 A sorcerer is busy enlightening the whole universe and healing the dark places with their intention.

 About the Sorcerer’s Dream

 The Sorcerer’s Dream, A true story of initiation into the Native American sorcerer’s tradition by Alysa Braceau, Dreamshield.
 The author gives us a glimpse into the very real world of lucid dreaming and astral projection.
-Her direct experiences with a modern day mystic, Running Deer, takes the work of Castaneda one step further.
+Her direct experiences with a modern-day mystic, Running Deer, take the work of Castaneda one step further.
 In The Sorcerer’s Dream, she reveals unique steps to mastering lucid dreaming and traveling to the unknown.